scp222thj/MalumMenu/README.md

 <img src="https://cdn.discordapp.com/attachments/1097928762324168744/1189514291993387098/image.png" alt="drawing" width="550"/>

+Some antiviruses might cause issues when installing the mod, so consider temporarily deactivating your antivirus if the game isn't booting after installation.

-After installing MalumMenu for the first time, it will take **MUCH** longer than usual for the game to load.
+After successfully installing MalumMenu for the first time, it will take **MUCH** longer than usual for the game to load.
 This is completly normal and expected behaviour, so don't be alarmed if you have to wait a while.

 If you are still having issues, feel free to open a new Github issue [here](https://github.com/scp222thj/MalumMenu/issues/new), or you can ask for help in our Discord server: [discord.gg/YYcYf88jAb](https://discord.gg/YYcYf88jAb)
 </details>